This section answers the general questions that you have about the HackerRank tests.

-In addition to preparing well before your assessment, we recommend you go through the following checklist for a smooth test experience.
+In addition to preparing well before your assessment, it is recommended that you go through the following checklist for a smooth test experience.

 - Install and use the latest versions of Google Chrome, Firefox, or Safari browsers to take your HackerRank assessments.
 For more information, check Browser recommendations for the best experience.

 - Ensure you have an uninterrupted internet and power supply to avoid problems during the assessments.

 HackerRank supports different types of questions across multiple programming languages.
-Your test will include questions based on the role you have applied for and the skills required in the candidates being assessed for the role.
+The test includes questions based on the role you have applied for and the skills required by the company.

 Example: If you have applied for a Front-end Developer role, you can expect coding and technical questions related to Front-end software development using Angular, React, or other frameworks.

 For more information, check Question types in HackerRank.

 HackerRank Tests are best supported on the latest versions of Google Chrome, Mozilla Firefox, and Safari browsers, both on the Windows and MAC systems.

 For more information, check Browser Recommendations for the Best Experience.

-- Platform Help- Access our candidate support page to learn everything about the HackerRank platform.
+- Platform Help- Access the HackerRank candidate support page to learn everything about the HackerRank platform.

 Execution Environment- Time and memory limits for code execution in each programming language.

 - FAQs - Answers to some frequently asked questions.

-We have a page specially prepared to answer all your queries regarding the Front-end, Back-end, and Full-stack Assessments.
+HackerRank has a page specially prepared to answer all your queries regarding Front-end, Back-end, and Full-stack Assessments.
 You can access that page here.